pacmanzou/dotfiles/README.md

 # dotfiles

-Some useful dotfiles for manjaro i3.
+Some useful config for manjaro i3.